 How to travel around Albania?

 That’s where the challenging part starts.
-In most of the places there are no bus stations and no schedules – you need to go to the certain place from where the mini bus to your destination goes.
-Sometimes it sounds scary (like “big tree on the left side of the roundabout”) but in reality it’s not so bad – local people will direct you and the drivers will find you – that’s what happened to me in Elbasan or Tirana.
+In most of the places, there are no bus stations and no schedules – you need to go to a certain place from where the minibus to your destination goes.
+Sometimes it sounds scary (like “big tree on the left side of the roundabout”) but in reality, it’s not so bad – local people will direct you and the drivers will find you – that’s what happened to me in Elbasan or Tirana.

-Just like in former USSR mini buses wait to fill up so sometimes it might take a while for the bus to depart.
-Between some big cities like Saranda and Tirana there are regular connections with schedule which makes everything so much easier.
+Just like in former USSR minibusses wait to fill up so sometimes it might take a while for the bus to depart.
+Between some big cities like Saranda and Tirana, there are regular connections with a schedule which makes everything so much easier.